Chart Color Schemes

 Infrastructure

-Kadina has emerging levels of nearby infrastructure activity, ranking in the 33rdth percentile nationally
+Kadina has moderate levels of nearby infrastructure activity, ranking in the 40thth percentile nationally

-AreaSearch has identified 12 projects that could impact the area significantly.
-Key projects include Kadina Central Expansion, Daddow Court and Abbott Drive Residential Development, Kadina Town Hall Restoration, and Kadina Town Centre Redevelopment (Kadina Hub).
-The following list details those likely to be most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 12 projects likely impacting the area.
+Notable projects include Kadina Central Expansion, Daddow Court and Abbott Drive Residential Development, Kadina Town Hall Restoration, and Kadina Town Centre Redevelopment (Kadina Hub).
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.